krobus00/OneSignal-Nextjs-Sample/README.md

    }, []); // <-- run this effect once on mount
 ```

-The diff illustrates what edits need to be made to initialize the SDK ☝🏾
+The diff illustrates what edits should be made to initialize the SDK ☝🏾

 Reloading the app should reveal a new UI element at the bottom-right corner of the browser viewport.